kushalsharma12/Arrhenius/README.md

 It will also be used to tell the latest climate news.
 Twilio will be used for customer engagement.
 We will send emails and SMS to users by using Twilio’s API.

+## How to ...🐺

+- Login Activity  will authenticate you with google Firebase Authentication.

+- Home Fragment- here you can see different posts releated to climate change and add value with ETH.

+- Wallet Fragment- create your own eth wallet, check your wallet balance and send eth to the people who you think are reducing climate change.
+Alan your voice assistent will guide you here about the prices of the crytos.

+-Educate Fragment- Learn in the form of stories through voice assistent Alan about the diffrent animals that how they are affected by climate change.
+Talk with them and improve the society for them.
+Also, get to know about latest Climate change news through you voice assistent Alan.

+-Profile Fragment- Check your profile, your bio, your likes and most improtantly your values which denotes that how with small steps you can change the world.

 ## Build With 🛠

 Android Studio - Android Studio is the official integrated development environment for Google's Android operating system.